-Our team members are artists, we encourage them to express themselves in what they do, and this is extremely evident in our patterns and the fitting of our covers.
+Our team members are artists, we encourage them to express themselves in what they do.
+This is extremely evident in our patterns and the fitting of our covers.
 You could do everything right in fabrication but make a poor pattern and end up with a terrible cover.
 We don’t understand how so many cover manufacturers get this wrong.
 You can build a cover with cost savings in mind but still make it fit like it should.
-The only explanation we can come up with is our pattern fitters have learned from artists, they learned to pay attention to details and to take pride in their craft.
+The only explanation we can come up with is our pattern fitters have learned from artists, they learned to pay attention to details, and to take pride in their craft.
 A great boat cover starts with a great pattern.

 The fit of our covers (because of the pattern) is one thing I would put up against any marine fabricator out there.
 We pride ourselves on making sure our covers fit like a glove helping them better shed water and travel to and from the lake with less flapping.
 A loose-fitting cover will not only tear over time but also cause more damage to the boat it’s designed to protect.